4teamwork/bobtemplates.4teamwork/README.rst

   Use this template to generate a workspace based on ftw.workspace ``module``
-  Use this template if you want to start with a new ftw-module
+  Use this template if you want to start with a new ftw-module ``javascript``
+  Use this template to generate a javascript python package

 Generating a new policy package
 -------------------------------